 - Has a steep learning curve, designed for network professionals

-- Filtering can take time to learn, collects everything by default which can be overwhelming on large networks
+- Filtering can take time to learn and collects everything by default which can be overwhelming on large networks

 If you don't mind excessive amounts of data at your fingers, then there’s nothing quite like Wireshark!

-NetVizura NetFlow Analyzer is a solution for better understanding of bandwidth consumption, traffic trends, applications, hosts and traffic patterns, by visualizing the traffic by networking devices, interface ports and sub networks, traffic segments and clients.
+NetVizura NetFlow Analyzer is a solution for a better understanding of bandwidth consumption, traffic trends, applications, hosts, and traffic patterns, by visualizing the traffic by networking devices, interface ports and sub networks, traffic segments, and clients.

-NetVizura uses primarily NetFlow but has functionality for IPfix, NSEL, sFlow and compatible flow protocols to help with analysis of Bandwith usage, packet sniffing and reporting features.
+NetVizura uses primarily NetFlow but has functionality for IPfix, NSEL, sFlow, and compatible flow protocols to help with the analysis of Bandwith usage, packet sniffing, and reporting features.

-Enabling networks and applications optimization, planning network expansion, and saving time needed for troubleshooting and diagnostics and improving security leads to considerably lowering company operational costs and increasing network team productivity.
+Enabling networks and applications optimization, planning network expansion, saving time needed for troubleshooting and diagnostics, and improving security leads to considerably lowering company operational costs and increasing network team productivity.

 The main use cases for NetVizura NetFlow Analyzer are:

-- Bandwidth Consumption Analysis – if there are interfaces that are overloaded and over-conjested, you can dive into reasons why this happened
+- Bandwidth Consumption Analysis – if there are interfaces that are overloaded and over-congested, you can dive into reasons why this happened

-- Security Incidents Alarming & Diagnostics – If there are some anomalies in your traffic you can detect them fast and easy (such as DDoS, Data leak, Port scan, Blackoling review, Employee abuse), and find out the causes for these anomalies
+- Security Incidents Alarming & Diagnostics – If there are some anomalies in your traffic you can detect them fast and easily (such as DDoS, Data leak, Port scan, Blackoling review, and Employee abuse), and find out the causes for these anomalies

 Pros: